What is a Dulcimer?

 Dulcimer players in East Anglia

 From the early 1960s, recordings were made by folk music enthusiasts and collectors, of the older generation of traditional musicians, and these included two masters of the dulcimer, Billy Bennington and Billy Cooper, both from the same area west of Norwich.
-Our research has revealed around 100 other players in the eastern counties from about 1850 onwards, most of whom were never recorded.
+More recent research by EATMT founders Katie and John Howson has revealed around 100 other players in the eastern counties from about 1850 onwards, most of whom were never recorded.
 This research has started out from small snippets of information, interviews, photographs and sometimes clues from the instruments themselves.
 Some of this research was presented to an international audience at the Dulcimer World Congress in Malvern in October 2015.

 The most well known players are: Billy Cooper (Hingham), Billy Bennington (Barford) & Mollie Whittaker (Wells-next-the-Sea).
 Our recent researches have revealed many more players in Norfolk, which was a veritable hotbed of dulcimer playing between 1850 and 1920.
 Currently Richard Blake (Melton Constable) is carrying the baton for the Norfolk tradition of dulcimer playing, and plays with Rig-a-Jig-Jig.
 Richard’s fellow musician Chris Holderness writes articles for the Musical Traditions website and has written one about Walter Jeary, another north Norfolk dulcimer player.
 Here’s a sound clip from the article, of Walter playing the Sheringham Breakdown, recorded in 1958 by Russell Wortley.